Orientsoft/react-orientboard/doc/dev/component-spec.md

 The following APIs are optional:

-1. `newComponent()` - static
+1. `NewComponentConfig` - static member, a react component

-  This method will open a modal to gather necessary information for a new instance, then create it by calling `boardActions.newComponent(componentInfo)`. `componentInfo` contains:
+  This sub component is a modal to gather necessary information for a new instance.
+This will appear when creating a new component.
+In this modal,  create a new component by calling `boardActions.newComponent(componentInfo)`. `componentInfo` contains:

   ```js
   {